ochrons/ochrons.github.io/scala-js-website/doc/planning.md

     - Client-server project

         Using Play as an example server (makes the build.sbt simple)
+    - Eclipse and IntelliJ

+        How to import projects into popular IDEs
     - Advanced features

         Documenting less often used SBT plugin features